WOVNio/WOVN.php/README.en.md

 ### `WOVN_CONFIG`

-This environment variable allows the user to change the default `wovn.ini` path to an arbitrary configuration file path.
+This environment variable allows the user to change the default `wovn.ini` or `wovn.json` path to an arbitrary configuration file path.
 For example, you can make changes as follows